 How Do I Start A Podcast For My Business

 Did you know that you can start podcasting with nothing other than your smartphone?
-All you do is make an audio recording on your smartphone, upload the recording to a podcast host website, and hit “publish.”
+All you need to do is make an audio recording on your smartphone, upload it to a podcast hosting website, and click “publish.”

 Plan Your Business Podcast